- All South Australian thoroughbred racing activities to be limited to essential racing personnel only with no spectators

 - No patrons on course for any race meetings, trials, trackwork and jump outs

-- All participants to wear masks on race days (jockeys exempt)
+- All participants to wear masks on race days (jockeys exempt when riding)

 - Reminder of Mandatory use of QR codes for all participants

-Taking note from the State Government's advice today, as the industry body, our primary concern is to protect the 3,500-plus jobs thoroughbred racing provides across the State and these are actions we feel necessary to take at this time.
+Racing SA is providing ongoing guidance and support to each of the State’s 25 racing clubs and their associated racing communities.
+Our primary concern is to protect the 3,600-plus jobs thoroughbred racing provides across the State as well as protecting the health and safety of all our participants and as such, these are actions we feel necessary to take at this time.

 Essential racing personnel are defined as: